moorthynair/India-s-air-quality-monitroing-needs-re-thinking---Data-retrival-cleaning-and-analysis/README.md

 ## Step 2: Install the requirements
 Move to the directory where the repo is downloaded `cd NRT-AQIfinder` <br />
-Install the requirements `pip install requirement_aqi.txt`
+Install the requirements `pip install -r requirement_aqi.txt`

 ## Step 2: Knowing the input requirements
 Use the help function to know the required inputs `python main.py -h`.
 The output below must be displayed in your terminal <br />